jitendrabhamare/Problems-vs-Algorithms/README.md

+# Algorithms - Python
+A series of real-world open-ended problems, such as request routing for a web server, search-term auto-completion and Fibonacci heap which train you to apply suitable data structures and algorithms under different contexts.

-# Finding the Square Root of an Integer
+## Finding the Square Root of an Integer

 ### Problem statement